MichaelSzczepaniak/MultipleHypTestingCorrectionTooth/README.md

 ## Synopsis

 This report explores the relationship between the length of teeth in 10 guinea pigs to three Vitimin C dosages and two delivery methods using the R ToothGrowth data set.
-The data provided evidence that an increased mean tooth length was observed with increased dosage with both delivery methods under a Type II error rate alpha = 0.05.
-The data also provided evidence that an increased mean tooth length was observed with the orange juice deliver method for the 0.5 and 1.0 mg doses under a Type II error rate alpha = 0.05.
+The data provided evidence that an increased mean tooth length was observed with increased dosage with both delivery methods under a Type I error rate alpha = 0.05.
+The data also provided evidence that an increased mean tooth length was observed with the orange juice deliver method for the 0.5 and 1.0 mg doses under a Type I error rate alpha = 0.05.

 ## Loading Data & Exploratory Data Analysis
 Note: All code used for the report are contained the **Code Used for the Analysis** section.